What significance is there for us today in the words of Moses in Exodus 33:12-17 pleading for God's presence?

 When our two children were young, Barbara and I would join the kids every night for a devotional time together.

-I found those times of Bible reading and prayer with a four-year-old and a seven-year-old affecting my praying aloud.
+I found those times of Bible reading and prayer with a four-year-old and a seven-year-old affected my praying aloud.
 I knew from the beginning, of course, that for Rachele and Matthew to participate meaningfully in the prayer time, I would have to use relatively simple words uncluttered with "stained-glass language."

 One night, however, I thanked the Lord for His "presence" in our lives that day.